 During my trip, Andrea also helped me conquer my fear of heights and I went zip-lining through the jungle thanks to her!
 I would recommend anyone going to Costa Rica for a wellness inspired trip, or any trip for that matter, to get in touch with Andrea and let her help make your trip magical.”

-Check out Erinn’s blog on her solo travel experience and tips during her time in Costa Rica.
+Check out Erinn’s blog on her solo travel experience and tips.

 “My entire life I have been striving for the next best thing.
 An obvious Type A personality, I was never content just sitting still and relaxing…enjoying the little things life had to offer.
 I was so focused on moving to the city and getting that big corporate job and working my way up the ladder.
 My spare time was always filled with sports, working out at the gym, getting out doors for more activity and socializing with friends and family.
 I was always on the go, never stopped to smell the roses…or at least not as often as I should have.